ygcha/DH110-CHRISTINACHA/assignment06/README.md

 - Felt that the space gaps between the scholarship boxes were too large.
 - Overall, liked the cleanliness of the design.

+Based on this feedback, I will possible look for an alternative to the yellow.
+In addition, I will close the gaps between the boxes.
+I will be keeping the rest of the fonts/sizes, colors, and shapes.

 ---
 ## Design Summary
 ![designsummary](designsummary.png)